-There are various reasons that women decide to have a second breast augmentation surgery.
-Below are the most common concerns motivating patients to pursue this corrective procedure:
+There are various reasons that women pursue a second breast augmentation.
+Below are the most common concerns motivating patients to desire this corrective procedure:

 - Unhappy With Placement, Shape and Size of Breast Implants

-Some women have never been satisfied with their breast augmentation, and some women find that their aesthetic tastes evolve with the passing of time and that the cosmetic enhancement that they wanted at twenty-two falls outside their current cosmetic preference.
-Breast revision surgery provides these women the opportunity to get the look you desire with new implants.
-Dr. Mess works with each patient to create a customized breast implant revision treatment plan that integrates your current tastes and aesthetic goals.
+Some women were never satisfied with their previous surgeries for breast augmentation, and some women find that their aesthetic tastes evolve with the passing of time and that the cosmetic enhancement that they wanted at twenty-two falls outside their current cosmetic preference.
+Breast revision surgery provides these women the opportunity to achieve cosmetic goals with new breast implants.
+Dr. Mess works with each patient to create a customized breast implant revision surgical plan that integrates your current tastes and aesthetic goals.

 - Ruptured Implant(s)

 A ruptured breast implant happens when an implant’s outer shell is punctured or torn.
-Ruptures can be caused by a variety of things from physical trauma such as a sports injury or compression during a mammogram to the age of the implants, as well as other factors.
+Ruptures may be caused by a variety of things from physical trauma such as a sports injury or compression from a mammogram device to the age of the implants, as well as other factors.
 In most cases, women opt for breast implant replacement after having their ruptured implants removed.When saline implants rupture or tear, the saline fluid leaks out into the surrounding tissue, collapsing the breast—a harmless but unsightly condition.
-With silicone gel implants, both form-stable and cohesive, a rupture may not be apparent for some time after that trauma that caused it which is known as a “silent rupture.”
-Women that have cause to believe their silicone implants have ruptured, should schedule an MRI immediately to check for possible leakage.
-If a rupture is confirmed in a silicone breast implant, it should be removed as soon as possible.
+With silicone gel implants, both form-stable and cohesive, a rupture may not be apparent for some time after that trauma that caused it which is known as a ‘silent rupture’.
+Women that have cause to believe their silicone implants ruptured, should immediately schedule an MRI to look for possible leakage.
+If you do have a ruptured implant, it should be removed as soon as possible.

 - Breast Implant Removal

 Breast implant removal surgery is an option to consider for patients that find they no longer want breast implants due to changing cosmetic preferences or lifestyle shifts.
 However, if the breast implants being removed were large, breast tissue may appear deflated after the implants are removed.
-A breast lift performed at the time of the implant removal can correct for this and restore a natural aesthetic.
+A breast lift performed at the time of the implant removal can correct for this and restore youthful and natural-looking breasts.